yuame-21/Image-proc/README.md

 # Image Processor
 ## Ella Taira and Amelia Yu

-Java implementation of an image processor completed over the course of 3 assignments, as documented below, for Object-Oriented Design at Northeastern U.
+Java implementation of an image processor completed over the course of 3 assignments, as documented below, for Object-Oriented Design at Northeastern University.

+See USEME.md for GUI instructions and captioned screenshots.

 # A6 Image Processor with GUI